 "We're amazed to hit the mark of 1,000,000 meals served.
 These meals have sustained thousands of vulnerable seniors during the pandemic, who've been homebound and isolated due to a disability or fear," said Beverly Ventriss, VIC President and CEO.
 "With variants of the virus now in Los Angeles and officials advising to maintain precautions, seniors may want to stay in their homes even after receiving vaccinations," Ventriss added.

-VIC's four Senior Centers in Sherman Oaks, Van Nuys, Pacoima and Northridge assisted seniors in receiving vaccinations—in partnership with Councilmembers, Northridge Hospital and the Los Angeles Fire Department, which provided on-site vaccinations at VIC's Alicia Broadous Duncan Multipurpose Senior Center in Pacoima.
+VIC's three Senior Centers in Sherman Oaks, Van Nuys, and Pacoima assisted seniors in receiving vaccinations—in partnership with Councilmembers, Northridge Hospital and the Los Angeles Fire Department, which provided on-site vaccinations at VIC's Alicia Broadous Duncan Multipurpose Senior Center in Pacoima.

 During the pandemic VIC also began the Take a Moment... to Give a Moment campaign in honor of Sgt.
 Murphy, a veteran who played his harmonica for the driver who brought him his meal each morning.
 He knew the driver wasn't able to stay very long.
 "Take a moment to give a moment," Sgt.
 Murphy would say, so he could share his music if only for a few minutes.
 During the pandemic and now, VIC drivers and case managers spend extra "moments" when working with a homebound senior, knowing how impactful these extra moments can mean to someone suffering from isolation, loneliness or depression.

 VIC started in 1964 over a fair housing issue in the San Fernando Valley, and is well-known for assisting seniors, caregivers and families with an array of social programs and services.
-VIC operates four Senior Centers and 15 separate dining sites.
+VIC currently operates three Senior Centers and 11 separate dining sites.
 To implement our mission, we provide a path to enriching lives and strengthening diverse communities through inclusion and social justice.
-Although our Senior Centers have been closed to the public due to COVID-19, VIC continues to provide essential services including an expanded meal program, case management and transportation.
+Although our Senior Centers had been closed to the public due to COVID-19, VIC continued to provide essential services including an expanded meal program, case management and transportation.
+Currently, all centers are open and providing services to our 60+ Community.

-We were awarded BEST 2020 Nonprofit by the readers of the Daily News for a fifth consecutive year, and selected as a 2020 California Nonprofit of the Year, nominated by Valley Assemblymember Nazarian.
+We were previously awarded BEST NONPROFIT during 2015-2020 by the Readers of the Daily News for five consecutive years, and currently awarded FAVORITE NONPROFIT 2021-2023 & FAVORITE WORKPLACE during 2023.
+Also selected as a 2020 California Nonprofit of the Year, nominated by Valley Assemblymember Nazarian.
 VIC works in partnership with the City and County of Los Angeles, and in collaboration with other nonprofits, businesses, and community leaders.

 VIC is an integrated community that promotes health, wellness, and quality of life for seniors, their caregivers, and their families.
 Every day we fight hunger by delivering nutritious meals to seniors.
 With 10,000 "Boomers" turning 65 every day for the next 9 years, the need for meaningful connections and supportive services is greater than ever.
 That's where VIC steps in to lend a helping hand with various programs and social engagement designed to keep seniors healthy, happy and a vital part of the community.